-Cryptocurrency is currently a growing ecosystem, and the number of people registering for them has increased at an exponential rate.
+Cryptocurrency will be the Future of Finance sector and this sector is currently a growing ecosystem, and the number of people registering for them has increased at an exponential rate.
 With bitcoins becoming the talk of the masses, it is estimated that this domain is increasing at a rate of almost 60 per cent each year.
 Private and public sector industries have also started to accept it as a form of payment.
 Bitcoin is now not the only monopolist in the current scenario.
 Companies such as Ripple, Stellar, and Ethereum have also entered the competition.

 The impact can be estimated by just the amount of capital that is currently being generated by this industry.
 Presently, the cryptographic business is a 200 billion dollar industry.
 Although this trend gained popularity quite recently, the technology is not very new.
 The roots trace back to the 80s with multiple advancement iterations finally leading to the current revolution.
 Lapses in our current security and financial system have revealed the true need for this technology.

 Around 11 years ago, the first Bitcoin was officially mined.
 The lucky man was Satoshi Nakamoto.
 It was mined on a decentralized network.
 Litecoin was launched officially in 2011.
 Seeing the fast-paced growth and a colossal potential, Ripple joined the scene in 2012.
 Bitcoin, however, gained popularity in 2013 and the price reached a whopping 1000 dollars.
 Ethereum launched the concept of contract in 2015.